At home in Rozemaai

 project code 0170ROZ

-“Rozemaai at home” is a plan for 140 social dwellings, 30 affordable dwellings, a day care, commercial facilities and an array of public spaces.
+“Rozemaai at home” is a plan for 137 social dwellings, 29 affordable dwellings, a day care, a district office, a multipurpose space and an array of public spaces.
 The site – Veld 15a – is part of Rozemaai, a postwar extension district of Antwerp in modernist tradition that is undergoing a massive transition carried out by Woonhaven Antwerpen.
 A masterplan by Buro Lubbers for the whole district includes a new natural park along a re-opened creek, the Donkse Beek.
 Our proposal strongly relates to the fragmented urban context and in particular to the new landscape of the creek’s valley.

 The main contradiction in social housing today is the tension between the necessity for standardization on the one hand and the need for identity on the other.
 Housing blocks, urban spaces, buildings and units should all be the same for financial reasons and all be different for socio-cultural reasons.
 Therefore we have chosen to explicitly use this ambiguity in the urban scheme, the building typologies and the architecture of our proposal.